sck/clispy/README.md

 * The number of available variables is limited by (CL_MEM_SIZE / CL_STATIC_ALLOC_SIZE) (default: 60G)
-* There are probably plenty of bugs in the interpreter since I haven't worked much yet with lisp-based languages, and have been more interested in the principle architecture of clispy than in the parser.
+* There are probably plenty of bugs in the interpreter since I haven't worked much yet with lisp-based languages, and also I have been more interested in designing the architecture of clispy than in using it.